sa-tre/satre-specification/docs/source/pillars/data_management.md

 * - 3.2.5.
   - You could use federated authentication or single sign-on (SSO) for user login.
   - Institutions that use a SSO for other applications may wish to extend this login capability to a TRE.
-    This will simplify the login process for {ref}`data analysts <project_roles>` using a TRE and prevent them having to remember or store multiple login credentials.
+    This will simplify the login process for {ref}`data consumers <project_roles>` using a TRE and prevent them having to remember or store multiple login credentials.
   - Optional
 * - 3.2.6.
   - You could restrict access to particular networks or physical locations.